ThomasBazin/ThomasBazin/README.md

 ## Hi there 👋
+In the process of switching carreer after 13 years in the cinema industry as camera assistant.
+Currently learning web coding at O'Clock school, I made a bunch of new friends : HTML, CSS, JS, React, PostgreSQL.
+I'm looking forward to practicing this new set of skills in a pro environment.

 <!--
 **ThomasBazin/ThomasBazin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.